-How Wall Street Brought Down Georgia's High Chicken Price Index
+How Wall Street Brought Down Georgia's Suspicious Chicken Price Index

 It's 2016.
 Stephanie Strom, a reporter at The New York Times, gets a hot tip from some of her Wall Street contacts.
 They're big investors, including hedge funds.